amplitude/amplitude-docs/content/collections/audiences/computations.md

 2. Under *Computation Type*, select the type of computed property you want to create and click *Next >*.
 3. Under *Select an Event*, choose the event you’re interested in building your computed property from:

-* * For **event count** computed properties, you can filter the event using *+ where* clauses to add any conditions you may wish to include.
+* For **event count** computed properties, you can filter the event using *+ where* clauses to add any conditions you may wish to include.
 * For **aggregation** computed properties, select an event and the related event property you want to aggregate.
 Specify if you want to compute an average, minimum, maximum, or sum value.
 * For **first/last value** computed properties, select the aggregation type *First Value* or *Last Value*.
 Specify the appropriate event and property.

+{{partial:admonition type='note'}}
-**NOTE:** The event property value must be expressed as an integer for the aggregation to work.
+The event property value must be expressed as an integer for the aggregation to work.
+{{/partial:admonition}}

 4. Set the time range for your computed property.
 When you’re done, click *Next >*.
 5. Name your computation and, if desired, enter a description.
 This name will appear as a user property on every user.
 Then click *Next >*.